Clemson–South Carolina rivalry: College World Series in the 21st century

-Leading up to the 2002 semifinals, Clemson had already won three out of four regular season games against South Carolina.
+Leading up to the 2002 semi-finals, Clemson had already won three out of four regular season games against South Carolina.
 The Gamecocks beat their rivals soundly, 12–4, and then beat the Tigers again, 10–2, the following day to advance to the national championship game.
 The Gamecocks fell to Texas 12–6 in the championship game, the last under the format where a one-game final was played.